Chemical freeze-out curve in heavy-ion collisions and the QCD critical point: Summary

 \section{Summary}

 In the present work we pointed out that the chemical freeze-out (F-O) line in heavy-ion collisions provides a lower bound in temperature on the possible location of the QCD critical point (CP).
-While the F-O line is subject to uncertainties at large baryochemical potential $\mu_B$, we observe that a constant energy per particle line $\varepsilon/n = 0.951$~GeV evaluated within the ideal HRG model provides a reasonable estimate for the lower bound on the chemical F-O temperature and thus also sets the lower bound on QCD CP.
-We find that removing the strangeness neutrality condition leads to a downward shift of the F-O temperature at fixed $\mu_B$.
-Comparing the F-O line under $\mu_S = \mu_Q = 0$ conditions to recent CP location estimates, we find that effective QCD approaches place the CP slightly above the F-O curve, suggesting that heavy-ion collisions at $\sNN = 3.5\div5$~GeV may be most sensitive to the CP.
-On the other hand, the F-O line disfavors a CP estimate based on Yang-Lee edge singularities extracted from $N_\tau = 6$ lattice QCD simulations, which lies significantly below the F-O line.
+While the F-O line is subject to uncertainties at large baryochemical potential $\mu_B$, we observe that a constant energy per particle line $\varepsilon/n = 0.951$~GeV evaluated within the ideal HRG model provides a reasonable estimate for the lower bound on the chemical F-O temperature at $\mu_B > 400$~MeV and thus also sets the lower bound on QCD CP.

+Here we evaluated in detail the effect of strangeness neutrality condition and found that its removal leads to a downward shift of the F-O temperature at fixed $\mu_B$.
+Comparing the F-O line under $\mu_S = \mu_Q = 0$ conditions to recent CP location estimates, we find that most of the recent CP estimates, based either on effective QCD approaches or extrapolation of lattice QCD data, place the CP slightly above the F-O curve, suggesting that heavy-ion collisions at $\sNN = 3.5$--$6$~GeV may be most sensitive to the CP.
+We also observe that a CP estimate based on Yang-Lee edge singularities extracted from $N_\tau = 6$ lattice QCD simulations lies significantly below the F-O line, likely indicating the importance of achieving the continuum limit in that approach.

+We do point out that our conclusions are based on the validity of an equilibrated hadron resonance gas picture at the chemical freeze-out stage of heavy-ion collision, in particular at intermediate collision energies that probe the baryon-rich region of the QCD phase diagram where the CP may be located.
+Although there is significant evidence from the measured hadron abundances that this is the case, one has to keep this assumption in mind when considering the F-O bound on CP presented in this paper.
+On the other hand, if convincing evidence does emerge that the CP is located below the phenomenological freeze-out curve, the concept of chemical freeze-out may need to be revisited.

 {\bf Acknowledgements.} ~ A.L. thanks Prof. S. Vilchinskii for his useful advice and assistance, which played a major role in writing this paper.
+V.V. thanks S. Bors\'anyi for fruitful discussions on the strangeness neutrality condition.
 M.I.G. is thankful for the support from the Simons Foundation.